 I have too many interests

-You can have too many interests such that you can’t figure out which one to pursue.
+You can have too many interests or hobbies such that you can’t figure out which one to pursue.
 For example, you love cooking, working out, reading and writing, one sport, coding, playing videogames.

 In this era where you can make a career out of anything, you can find yourself stuck on which of your interests to pursue.